hapijs/joi/API.md

 ### `date`

 Generates a schema object that matches a date type (as well as a JavaScript date string or number of milliseconds).
 If the validation `convert` option is on (enabled by default), a string or number will be converted to a Date if specified.
+Note that some invalid date strings will be accepted if they can be adjusted to valid dates (e.g. `'2/31/2019'` will be converted to `'3/3/2019'`) by the internal JS `Date.parse()` implementation.

 Supports the same methods of the [`any()`](#any) type.